dev-sankhadip/PythonScrapper/README.md

 # PythonScrapper
-Python Web Scrapper using Beautifulsoup Package
+Python Web Scrapper using Beautifulsoup Package.
-Crawl a site using this
+Crawl a site using this.
 Here i have crawled https://www.chitkara.edu.in/ site